lsst-tstn/tstn-020/index.rst

     Any intermediate data product(s) generated in the process should also be stored in the `git Large File Storage <https://developer.lsst.io/git/git-lfs.html>`__  or, if size permits, with the software repository itself.

 #.
-Edit/Add/Replace the configuration file(s) or add a new file(s) to host the new configuration in the CSC configuration directory.
+Edit/Add/Replace the configuration file(s) in the CSC's configuration directory.

+        - If editing the ``_init.yaml`` or a ``_<site>.yaml`` file, the name must remain unchanged.
-        - Ideally the name of the file should reflect the purpose of change, dates can also be used as well.
+        - If editing or adding an configuration override file, ideally the name of the file should reflect the purpose of change; dates can also be used as well.
-          Old configuration files can be kept in the repo if they still represent valid configurations otherwise, they should be removed.
+          Old configuration files can be kept in the repo if they still represent valid configurations.
+Otherwise, they should be removed.
-          Note, though, that they will still remain available on previous versions in the git repo, enabling historical comparison.
+          Note, though, that they will still remain available on previous commits in the git repo, enabling historical comparison.

 #.
-Add a (commented out) description in the file detailing where any auxiliary data may be stored, the Jira ticket number used to create the file, and the reason for creating the configuration, such as in `this example <https://tstn-017.lsst.io/v/PREOPS-27/_downloads/ATSpectrograph_example_config.yaml>`__, with the appropriate information.
+Fill out the required metadata at the top of the file detailing where any auxiliary data may be stored, the Jira ticket number used to create the file, and the reason for creating the configuration, such as in `this example <https://tstn-017.lsst.io/v/PREOPS-27/_downloads/ATSpectrograph_example_config.yaml>`__.

 #.
-Modify the configuration labels to either re-use a previous label to map to the new configuration (preferred) or create a new label for the new configuration.
+If adding or modifying an override configuration (meaning not ``_init.yaml`` or ``_site.yaml``), modify the configuration labels to either re-use a previous label to map to the new configuration (preferred) or create a new label for the new configuration.

         - For Salobj CSCs, this is done by editing the ``_labels.yaml`` file.

+#.
+If you have an environment to do so, such as the standard T&S development container, run the unit tests in the package locally.

 #.
 Add, commit and push the changes, with a commit message.